What we study

 Mobilizing early management of mental health complications after mild traumatic brain injury (M4)

 Mental health problems such as depression and anxiety are common in the months following concussion.
 They can make concussion symptoms worse and magnify difficulties with daily activities, but often go unrecognized.
 In a cluster randomized trial, we are evaluating the effectiveness of a guideline implementation tool to support family doctors to screen and initiate treatment for mental health problems after concussion, and to education patients about the importance of mental health treatment and treatment options.
-Details about this study will be posted on Clinicaltrials.gov.
+See Clinicaltrials.gov for details.
 Funder: CIHR and the VGH+UBC Hospital Foundation.
 Co-investigators: Patrick Archambault, Penny Brasher, Jeff Brubacher, Linda Li, Will Panenka, Frank Scheuermeyer.

 Functional cognitive disorder: From mechanisms to treatment

 People often experience memory and other cognitive problems that are not fully explained by brain injury or disease.
 It is not well understood how “functional” cognitive symptoms develop and persist.
-We are investigating mechanisms underlying functional cognitive symptoms following concussion with multiple experimental modalities, including questionnaires (e.g., of personality traits), performance-based neuropsychological and metacognitive testing, electroencephalography, electrodermal activity, and magnetic resonance imaging.
-Funder: Pending.
-Co-investigators: Daniella Palombo, Joelle LeMoult, Will Panenka, David Perez, Julia Schmidt, Rebecca Todd, Todd Woodward.
+We are investigating mechanisms underlying functional cognitive symptoms following concussion with multiple experimental modalities, including questionnaires (e.g., of personality traits), performance-based neuropsychological and metacognitive testing, electroencephalography, electrodermal activity, and functional magnetic resonance imaging.
+We are also piloting a novel cognitive behavioural therapy protocol tailored to functional memory symptoms after concussion.
+Funder: WorkSafeBC.
+Co-investigators: Daniella Palombo, Joelle LeMoult, Will Panenka, David Perez, Julia Schmidt, Rebecca Todd.